 The Law Offices of Daniel McGowan, LLC is a full-service law practice, with extensive experience in the areas of litigation and trial practice, elder law, and probate and trust law.
-Daniel McGowan has built a reputation for being accessible and for his thoughtful and innovative manner in solving probate problems and other civil disputes.
+Daniel McGowan is a Cleveland Probate Lawyer that has built a reputation for being accessible and for his thoughtful and innovative manner in solving probate problems and other civil disputes.

 Under Ohio law, Probate is a legal proceeding to administer certain kinds of property owned by someone who has died.
 This generally includes seeing that claims, expenses and taxes are properly paid, and that the remaining estate is distributed to those entitled to receive it under the terms of the decedent’s Last Will and Testament, or under Ohio law.